G-Node/nix/docs/faq.md

 an existing file to be opened in ReadOnly mode or use the nix::FileMode::ReadWrite or nix::FileMode::Overwrite flag to create a new one.

+## Q: Is it ok to use non-SI units?
+Well, let's say it is tolerated but not advised.
+When using SI and compounds of SI units we can try to scale according to the provided units which is not supported/ not necessarily possible for non-SI units.
+It is largely safe to use non-SI units when providing metadata or specifying the unit of the data stored in a *DataArray*.
+It may become problematic in the context of *Dimensions*.
+Some functions support reading data with the positions provided by the *Tags* in these cases we rely on scalability of the units.

+If you feel this is unjustified, feel free to improve our uni-handling system.

+## Q: Can I use unicode?
+Unfortunately, unicode is so far not supported.